wallacedaniel/act-on-react/README.md

 Thanks for your consideration for the role!

+Run yarn in both the root folder and client folder to install the necessary dependencies.

 To launch the express server in http://localhost:5000/api/tables cd into the root directory and enter - npm run server

 To launch the React app http://localhost:3000/ cd into the client folder and enter - yarn start